The prophet Mohammad reportedly said that seeds of the black cumin plant could cure anything but death itself.

 - treats flatulence, diarrhea, hemorrhoids, constipation and dysentery

 NOTE: Those who decide to use black cumin seed oil should check labels and product information carefully.
-Black cumin is commonly referred to as black seed oil, black onion seed, black caraway, and black sesame seeds, but only Nigella sativa is true black cumin.
+Black cumin is commonly referred to as black seed oil, black onion seed, black caraway, and black sesame seeds, but make sure it is actually Nigella sativa the only true black cumin.

 “Discover The Amazing History and Healing Power of Black Cumin Seed Oil,” Ezine Articles, Mila Sabido